Holland & Belgium Bike & Boat: Bruges to Amsterdam

 What to Expect:

-Today’s ride offers variation.
-For starters, your trip leaders guide you across the Scheldt River on a small ferry.
-The first part of the ride is on bike paths decorated by willow trees and carp ponds.
-After the village of Moerzeke, you’ll cross the river by ferry.
-Cycle through the city of Temse, once a trading center.
-Continue on to Rupelmonde, a good place for lunch on your own.
-The second part of the ride passes through Basel, with the oldest suspension bridge in Belgium and Wissekerke Castle.
-The last part of the ride leads you through agricultural lands until Antwerp Cathedral comes into view.
-To reach the city, you cycle through a long and exciting bike-and-pedestrian tunnel under the river.
-You’ll find the barge at one of the historic docks.
+Today’s ride offers plenty of variety.
+To start, your trip leaders will guide you across the Scheldt River on a small ferry.
+The first part of the ride follows bike paths lined with willow trees and dotted with carp ponds.
+After passing through the village of Moerzeke, you’ll cross the river again by ferry and continue cycling through the city of Temse, once an important trading center.
+From there, ride on to Rupelmonde—a great spot for lunch on your own.
+The second part of the ride takes you through Basel, home to Belgium’s oldest suspension bridge and the historic Wissekerke Castle.
+The final stretch leads through agricultural lands until the spire of Antwerp Cathedral comes into view.
+To reach the city, you’ll cycle through a long and exciting bike-and-pedestrian tunnel beneath the river.
+The barge will be waiting at one of Antwerp’s historic docks.

 Included Meals: Breakfast

 Today is a non-biking day.
-This morning, you will visit Antwerp, known as the “Diamond City” and the hometown of the painter Peter Paul Rubens.
-In the middle of the city, you’ll find the Cathedral of Our Lady and beautiful old townhouses around the Market Square.
-You’ll have plenty of time to explore all of the delights during free time this morning.
+This morning, you’ll visit Antwerp, known as the “Diamond City” and the hometown of the painter Peter Paul Rubens.
+In the heart of the city, you’ll find the Cathedral of Our Lady and beautiful historic townhouses surrounding the Market Square.
+You’ll have plenty of free time to explore the city’s many delights at your own pace.

 Included Meals: Breakfast, Dinner

 This morning, cycle from Tholen to Willemstad through tranquil agricultural land on the western edge of Brabant province, passing through the small town of Oud-Vossemeer.
-Claes van’t Rosevelt, ancestor of the American presidential family, emigrated from this village in 1649 for a better life.
-Later, you will coast into Willemstad, an old fortified town on the Haringvliet.
-The massive walls were laid out in the shape of a seven-pointed star, each rampart named for one the seven provinces of the Republic of United Netherlands.
+Claes van’t Rosevelt, an ancestor of the American presidential family, emigrated from this village in 1649 in search of a better life.
+Later, you’ll coast into Willemstad, an old fortified town on the Haringvliet.
+Its massive walls were laid out in the shape of a seven-pointed star, with each rampart named for one of the seven provinces of the Republic of the United Netherlands.

-Meet your barge here and set sail during lunch to Dordrecht.
-The barge moors in the city’s historic center, making for an easy and delightful afternoon of exploring.
-Dordrecht is one of Holland’s oldest towns and birthplace of the state of the Netherlands, founded by William of Orange.
-This evening, explore more of the town on your own and find a restaurant for dinner.
+Meet your barge here and set sail during lunch toward Dordrecht.
+The barge moors in the city’s historic center, offering a relaxed and enjoyable afternoon of exploring.
+Dordrecht is one of Holland’s oldest towns and is considered the birthplace of the Dutch Republic, founded by William of Orange.

 Today’s Ride Choices